Power Blog Homepage

 Figure 2: Block diagram of typical switching power supply

-Dc Output Voltage Specifications
+DC Output Voltage Specifications

 While the input voltage for ac-dc supplies is standardized over a range, the output voltages are most common at the specific values of 5, 12, 24, or 48 Vdc.
 There are many ac-dc power supplies available with output voltages other than these, but there will be a larger selection of standard supplies available if the system loads are designed to use one of the common voltage levels.
 If the standard output voltages are not proper for the system, other possible options may include: finding a standard power supply with the required dc output voltage, locating a power supply vendor willing to provide a custom design with the required output voltage, or using a dc-dc converter to create the required dc voltage.